-Cellular Adaptation Organismic Adaptation Group Adaptation Premise pathway responsive- ness is controlled by activity behavior is a function of the environment a proportion of the members of a group will respond to an event Descriptive unit of analysis I - IV are time scales CONNECTION change in pathway responsiveness associated with I. the occurrence of an event II. the contingencies III. commonalities in correlations IV. genetic selection BEHAVIORAL ADAPTATION a change in behavior as the result of events in the environment I. the occurrence of an event II. the contingencies III. commonalities in correlations IV. genetic selection PARTICIPATION a change in the pro- portion of a group reacting as a result of I. the occurrence of an event II. the contingencies III. commonalities in correlations IV. genetic selection Explanatory Perspective why did the nervous system react that way because the environ- mental history was sufficient to modify synaptic transmission (reductionistic would be chemical explanation) why did behavior occur because the environ- mental history was sufficient to modify the behavior (reductionistic would be neural/hormonal explanation) why did that proportion of the group do that? because the environ- mental history was sufficient to extract the behavior (reductionistic would be behavioral explanation) Of what is "why?" asked why does the pathway change?
+Cellular Adaptation Organismic Adaptation Group Adaptation Premise pathway responsive- ness is controlled by activity behavior is a function of its contingency history a proportion of the members of a group will respond to its contingency history Descriptive unit of analysis I - IV are time scales CONNECTION change in pathway responsiveness associated with I. the occurrence of an event II. the contingencies III. commonalities in correlations IV. genetic selection why did the nervous BEHAVIORAL ADAPTATION a change in behavior as the result of events in the environment I. the occurrence of an event II. the contingencies III. commonalities in correlations IV. genetic selection why did behavior PARTICIPATION a change in the pro- portion of a group reacting as a result of I. the occurrence of an event II. the contingencies III. commonalities in correlations IV. genetic selection why did that Explanatory Perspective system react that way because the environ- mental history was sufficient to modify synaptic transmission (reductionistic would be atomic adaptation i.e., chemical explanation) because the environ- mental history was sufficient to modify the behavior (reductionistic would be cellular adaptation i.e., neural/hormonal explanation) proportion of the group do that? because the environ- mental history was sufficient to extract the behavior (reductionistic would be organismic adaptation, i.e., behavioral explanation) Of what is "why?" asked why does the pathway change?
 Of what is the pathway a function of? why does behavior adapt?
 Of what is behavior a function of? why does some pro- portion participate?
 Of what is participation a function of?
 Product which factors change connections? how and by how much? which factors change adaptation? how and by how much? which factors change participation? how and by how much?